-- expenses for admitted products Short Stay Admitted Units, Clinical Decision Units, Short Stay Medical Assessment Units, and Emergency Management Units (where expenses for these Units is mapped to the defined ED cost centres); - Teaching and Training expenses associated with the ED (e.g., weekly meetings for Junior doctors led by a senior ED clinician). - call outs of ED physicians to other clinical areas (e.g., critical care wards). - CG 2.3.5 Align Expenses to Final Cost Centres Costing practitioners should also work with ED stakeholders to define and agree on the methods and assumptions to be used to estimate the transfer of expenses to other products (for example, staff rosters, timesheets and/or other relevant data such as MET calls). - CG 2.3.6 Costing practitioners should use stakeholder insights to guide them in moving the appropriate expense into the ED final cost centre and other relevant final cost centres (for example from the general ED cost centre to the cost centre related to the SSU). - CG 2.3.7 Costing practitioners should seek to access staff rosters to understand the level of rotations of residents and junior staff to the Emergency Department.
-This information can be used to demonstrate the medical resources used to support Emergency Department patients from other hospital units as these expenditures are held outside the Emergency Department cost centre. - CG 2.3.8 This approach enables the cost practitioner to consider the medical resource costs for Emergency Department patients are represented not only by Emergency Department medical staff (where expenses are held within Emergency Department cost centres), but the activity for medical staff rostered to critical care where associated expenses are held outside Emergency Department cost centres. - CG 2.3.9 Record Expense Alignment Decisions Costing practitioners should utilise the costing system or another medium to record: - the classification of ED expense into the ED final cost centre and other final cost centres; - the stakeholders participating in meetings; - the date of the meeting; and - a date for future review of ED expense alignment.
+- expenses for admitted products short-stay admitted units, clinical decision units, short-stay medical assessment units and emergency management units (where expenses for these units is mapped to the defined ED cost centres) - teaching and training expenses associated with the ED (for example, weekly meetings for junior doctors led by a senior ED clinician). - call outs of ED physicians to other clinical areas (for example, critical care wards). - CG 2.3.5 Align expenses to final cost centres costing practitioners should also work with ED stakeholders to define and agree on the methods and assumptions to be used to estimate the transfer of expenses to other products (for example, staff rosters, timesheets or other relevant data such as medical emergency team (MET) calls). - CG 2.3.6 Costing practitioners should use stakeholder insights to guide them in moving the appropriate expense into the ED final cost centre and other relevant final cost centres (for example, from the general ED cost centre to the cost centre related to the short stay unit (SSU)). - CG 2.3.7 Costing practitioners should seek to access staff rosters to understand the level of rotations of residents and junior staff to the ED.
+This information can be used to demonstrate the medical resources used to support ED patients from other hospital units as these expenditures are held outside the ED cost centre. - CG 2.3.8 This approach enables the cost practitioner to consider the medical resource costs for ED patients are represented not only by ED medical staff (where expenses are held within ED cost centres), but the activity for medical staff rostered to critical care where associated expenses are held outside ED cost centres. - CG 2.3.9 Record expense alignment decisions costing practitioners should utilise the costing system or another medium to record: - the classification of ED expense into the ED final cost centre and other final cost centres - the stakeholders participating in meetings - the date of the meeting - a date for future review of ED expense alignment